- Surrendering an Animal

 Santa Cruz County Animal Shelter wants to help you establish a humane ethic in your workplace, school, club or association.
 We can provide an Animal Control Officer or shelter staff member to speak to your group as well as give tours of our shelters.

-For more information about Humane Education or to request a presentation/tour, please contact Jen at 831-454-7202.
+For more information about Humane Education or to request a presentation/tour, please contact us at 831-454-7235.

-Pet Start serves the youngest students in our community, pre-kindergarten through First Grade.
-It is an introduction to responsible behavior and safety around pets, involving three sessions: Case of Care, Tail Talk, and Meeting a Dog.
-The latter two include a feline and a canine animal ambassador, respectively.
+Pet Start serves the youngest students in our community, pre-kindergarten through Second Grade.
+It is an introduction to responsible behavior and safety around pets, and has two sessions: Case of Care and Meeting a Dog.
+The second is co-taught but a registered Therapy Dog canine animal ambassador.

 Kids Speak for Pets